KonstCreateLab/konsthub/README.md

 Hi!
-It's a test script of konst!
+It's a test scripts of konsthub!

-Do you want to test?
-TRY IT!
+Notice:
+SOME SCRIPTS ARE TAKEN FROM OTHER HUBS!!!!!!!!!
+(!) = script taken.
+(?) = script in beta/alpha/pre-versioon
+(0) = script by KonstHUB